Cromer, so much more than just Cromer crabs

 Discover Cromer LighthouseCenturies of lighting the North Sea

 The Bagot goats of CromerHonestly there are goats

 Fish and chips over Cromer bayIt has to be done!

 I have since found out that the architect George Skipper who I mentioned above, designed the façade of the hotel along with the main staircase, stained glass windows and a Minstrels’ Gallery.

 The hotel also had plenty of on-site free parking.

 Would you like a little more?

-Why not subscribe to the channel and get the latest clips as we post them?
+Also, why not subscribe to our YouTube channel and get the latest clips as we post them?